Dear Addi P.,

 The Fair Labor Standards Act (FLSA) covers who is eligible for minimum wage and overtime at the federal level, however some states may have their own rules.
 In places where both federal and state overtime laws are in effect, the law providing for the highest overtime pay rate will apply, according to the U.S. Department of Labor (DOL).

 While most employees are generally "non-exempt" from the FLSA, the law provides for certain exemptions from the overtime requirements for employees who are paid a salary that meets the law's minimum requirements, and perform certain job duties.
 For example, some administrative, professional, executive, outside sales, computer professional and highly compensated employees are exempt from FLSA overtime pay requirements.

-Currently, the FLSA's overtime provisions apply to nearly every employee earning less than $23,660, or $455 per week — though that threshold may be about to change.
-To the extent you have employees in states with higher minimum salary threholds, you would generally have to satisfy the states minimum requirements to exempt employees from overtime at the state level.
+Currently, the FLSA's overtime provisions apply to nearly every employee earning less than $23,660, or $455 per week — though that threshold will change on January 1, 2020*.
+To the extent you have employees in states with higher minimum salary thresholds, you would generally have to satisfy the states minimum requirements to exempt employees from overtime at the state level.